Kellogg works with nonprofit partners to feed people during challenging times

 Local governments identified food security as a top priority in their fight against COVID-19.
-With school and business closures, transportation shutdowns and an increasing number of “shelter-at-home” mandates, Kellogg and its charitable funds donated more than USD $8.9 million in food and funds to global food relief efforts.
-Our contributions supported our food bank partners on the front-lines, helping those who may not know where their next meal is coming from.
+With school and business closures, transportation shutdowns and the continued “shelter-at-home” mandates, Kellogg and its charitable funds have now donated nearly USD $17 million in food and funds to global food relief efforts.
+Our contributions support our food bank partners on the front-lines, helping those who may not know where their next meal is coming from.

 Whenever disaster or crises strike, Kellogg provides important nourishment that might not be available otherwise.
 Doing so is one of the ways we’re delivering on our Kellogg’s® Better Days commitment to create Better Days for 3 billion people by the end of 2030.
 A key part of this ambitious goal is feeding 375 million people in need.

 In 2019, we provided more than 5.5 million servings of food to families forced to evacuate their homes due to multiple natural disasters.
 These included massive bush fires and severe drought in Australia, devastating floods in Canada’s Quebec Province and the U.S. states of Nebraska and Iowa, tornadoes in Alabama, and the aftermath of Hurricane Dorian on Puerto Rico.

 We also launched a new partnership with Boxed, a wholesale ecommerce site, to assist families in Nebraska and Iowa struggling with the long-lasting aftermath of floods earlier in the year.
 In October, people could visit a special Better Days/Boxed website to shop and donate bulk groceries and other supplies to United Way of the Midlands to support local families.